-The Most Common Foot and Ankle Injuries to Watch Out For – Expert Advice From a Podiatrist in Harrisburg NC
+The Most Common Foot and Ankle Injuries to Watch Out For, According to Our Ballantyne Podiatrist

 A common cause of heel pain, plantar fasciitis occurs when the plantar fascia, a band of tissue that connects the heel bone to the toes, becomes swollen or irritated.
 The pain is most severe after long periods of rest—for instance, the first thing in the morning, or when you get up after a few hours of sitting at work—and subsides with more activity.
 If you suspect you have plantar fasciitis, you can treat it at home with rest, stretches, ice, and NSAIDs.
 If the condition worsens or seems to be constantly recurring, make sure to see a podiatrist to make sure you don’t have an underlying condition.